Hepatitis Test Before Hair Transplant

 What is Hepatitis B Disease & Hair Transplant?

-Hepatitis B is caused by the hepatitis B virus (HBV) and is primarily transmitted through contact with infected blood or other body fluids.
-If an individual has a current or chronic Hepatitis B infection, it is crucial to consult with specialist physicians and hair transplant professionals.
-They will evaluate the individual’s condition and determine the appropriate course of action.
+Hepatitis B is caused by the hepatitis B virus (HBV) and is mainly transmitted through contact with infected blood or body fluids.
+For individuals with active or chronic Hepatitis B, a hair transplant requires careful medical evaluation by both specialist physicians and hair transplant professionals.

 What is Hepatitis C Disease & Hair Transplant?